akselsoft/pet/ideas/acknowledgements/ack-hofstadter/index.md

 **Summary:** Hofstadter suggested that consciousness arises from strange loops—self-referential systems that become tangled in their own modelling, forming an emergent sense of self.

 **Resonance with PET:** PET embraces recursion as a core mechanism of consciousness.
 Like Hofstadter, it values self-reference and feedback loops.

-**Divergence:** PET insists recursion must be continuity-oriented.
-Strange loops alone do not imply consciousness unless they evolve to preserve the system.
-PET adds an existential qualifier to Hofstadter’s formal structure.
+Both recognize that systems able to reflect on their own operations are qualitatively different from those that cannot.

+**Reframing:**
+PET builds on Hofstadter’s strange loops by tying them explicitly to persistence.
+A self-referential loop, under PET, becomes conscious only when it recursively evaluates its own patterns in the service of continued existence.
+Without this continuity orientation, a strange loop is structurally fascinating—but inert.
+PET reframes recursion not as an emergent curiosity, but as a survival mechanism.